Motorized infantry: History

-World War One was the first major war to see use of petroleum-powered vehicles used to transport supplies and personnel, and to fight the enemy.
+The First World War was the first major war to see use of petroleum-powered vehicles used to transport supplies and personnel, and to fight the enemy.
 Unarmored and armored cars were dispatched to attack enemy positions and trains, and were used to patrol the front.
 However, this was on a small scale and a majority of movement was on foot and logistics with trains and horse-drawn logistics.

 The Pancho Villa Expedition was a notable use of the armored car by the United States Cavalry under the command of General Pershing.
 There a Lieutenant George S. Patton was introduced to mechanized warfare when he led a small group of men against Villa's forces at San Miguelito Ranch.

 After the war, the major militaries of the world saw the great benefit that motorized vehicles could have on the logistics and combat effectiveness of their infantry units.

 In the 1920s, the British created the Experimental Mechanized Force between the wars to test the capabilities of all-arms formations of mechanized units, this included motorized infantry ("Motor Battalions").

 The speed advantages of motorized infantry first became important in World War II in the German Blitzkrieg.
 While it was no more robust than the regular infantry that moved on foot, its increased speed became decisive in the Blitzkrieg strategy, as it could follow the panzer forces and defend its flanks.

 Notwithstanding the obvious advantages of motorization, most countries opted for only partial motorization of their infantry because of the cost and logistical implications caused by the deployment of so many vehicles.
 Even large armies were affected by such factors.
-The motorization of Armies required massive industrialization of the economies in order to meet the heavy cost for vehicle production, replacement parts, and fueling.
+The motorization of armies required massive industrialization of the economies in order to meet the heavy cost for vehicle production, replacement parts, and fueling.

 The bulk of German and Soviet infantry remained on foot.
-While some units of the Wehrmacht, e.g. armored divisions, were highly mechanized, most of the army was still using horses due to their inconsistent oil supply.
+While some units of the Wehrmacht, such as its armored divisions, were highly mechanized, most of the army was still using horses due to its inconsistent oil supply.

 US infantry divisions were able to motorize a major portion of their infantry due to their industrial base.
 Likewise, infantry divisions of the British Empire could motorize chosen subordinate units, but infantry usually advanced on foot.

-Finally, after WW2, most armies completely motorized and partially mechanized their infantry.
+After WW2, most armies completely motorized and partially mechanized their infantry.
 The engineering improvements throughout the 20th century allowed for increasingly bigger vehicles to be deployed.

-In Russia and the former Soviet Union, the term motostrelki (мотострелки in Cyrillic) is used to indicate mechanized infantry; that usage, during the Korean War, prevailed in all Warsaw Pact countries.
-This "motor rifle" divisions were mostly mechanized but had a core of motorized infantry with them.
-In practice, this meant that the infantry of the Soviet and Russian "Tank" divisions rode in fully tracked BMP vehicles, while those in "Motor Rifle" divisions were equipped with wheeled BTR vehicles.
+In Russia and the former Soviet Union, the term motostrelki (мотострелки in Cyrillic) is used to indicate mechanized infantry; that term was used in some Warsaw Pact countries.
+These "motor rifle" divisions were mostly mechanized but had a core of motorized infantry with them.
+In practice, this meant that the infantry of the Soviet and Russian "tank" divisions rode in fully tracked BMP vehicles, while those in "motor rifle" divisions were equipped with wheeled BTR vehicles.